SeryioGonzalez/azure_percept_process_data/README.md

 ### Grab the deployment manifest
 Once the routes have been defined, there is a deployment manifest ready to use.
-![Lab diagram](images/lab_10.jpg "Header Image") Create a file named **percept.reference.deployment.json** and copy the content of this JSON in the image to this file:
+![Lab diagram](images/lab_10.jpg "Header Image")

+Create a file named **percept.reference.deployment.json** and copy the content of this JSON in the previous image to this file:
 '''
 touch percept.reference.deployment.json
 '''
+Click on **Create** in order to send the deployment to the DK.